ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/plugins-api.md

 The recommended Greenwood API for executing server rendered code is in a function that is expected to implement any combination of [these APIs](/docs/pages/server-rendering/#api); `default export`, `getBody`, `getLayout`, and `getFrontmatter`.
 For efficient SSR, `contentOptions` are provided to signal to the implementation which content is being requested (one of frontmatter, body, or layout contents).

-You can follow the [WCC default implementation for Greenwood](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/cli/src/lib/execute-route-module.js) as a reference.
+You can follow the [WCC default implementation for Greenwood](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/cli/src/lib/execute-route-module.js) as a reference, or our [Lit SSR plugin](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/plugin-renderer-lit/src/execute-route-module.js).

 #### Custom Implementation